Sulome Anderson

-Sulome Anderson is an American journalist.
+Sulome Anderson (born 1985) is an American journalist.
 Her work has been published in Newsweek, Harper's, The Atlantic, and Foreign Policy.

 In 2017, she published a book, The Hostage's Daughter: A Story of Family, Madness, and the Middle East which detailed her struggles with drug addiction and depression.
 The book won a bronze Nonfiction Book Award from the Nonfiction Authors Association.

-Her father is journalist Terry A. Anderson, who was kidnapped and held hostage by Hezbollah from 1985 to 1991.
+Her father was journalist Terry A. Anderson, who was kidnapped and held hostage by Hezbollah from 1985 to 1991.
+Her mother is Madeleine Bassil, who is Lebanese Maronite Catholic.
+On April 22, 2024, she announced her father's death in Greenwood Lake, N.Y.